MANHATTAN WATERFRONT GREENWAY:

 the trail starts out tree lined and shaded but soon loses most of its greenery

-as it travels between the river and Harlem River Drive.
+as it travels between the Harlem River and Harlem River Drive.
 You'll travel underneath

-Hamilton Bridge and finally the High Bridge.
+Hamilton Bridge and finally the High Bridge at 1.3 miles.
 High Bridge Park and High Bridge

 Water Tower are up to your right.
 The